-The procedure for installing OpenERP and its web server are sure to change and improve with each new version, so you should always check each release's documentation - both packaged with the release and on the website - for exact installation procedures.
+The procedure for installing Open ERP and its web server are sure to change and improve with each new version, so you should always check each release's documentation - both packaged with the release and on the website - for exact installation procedures.

-Once you have completed this installation, create and set up a database to confirm that your OpenERP installation is working.
-You can follow earlier chapters in this part of the book to achieve this.
+Once you've completed this installation, create and set up a database to confirm that your Open ERP installation is working.
+You can follow these early chapters in this part of the book to achieve this.

-6.1 The architecture of OpenERP
+5.1 The architecture of Open ERP

-To access OpenERP you can:
+To access Open ERP you can:

-- use a web browser pointed at the OpenERP client-web server, or - use an application client (the GTK client) installed on each computer.
+• use a web browser pointed at the Open ERP client-web server, or

+• use an application client (the GTK client) installed on each computer.

 The two methods of access give very similar facilities, and you can use both on the same server at the same time.
-It is best to use the web browser if the OpenERP server is some distance away (such as on another continent) because it is more tolerant of time delays between the two than the GTK client is.
-The web client is also easier to maintain, because it is generally already installed on users' computers.
+It's best to use the web browser if the Open ERP server is some distance away (such as on another continent) because it's more tolerant of time delays between the two than the GTK client is.
+The web client is also easier to maintain, because it's generally already installed on users' computers.

-Conversely you would be better off with the application client (called the GTK client because of the technology it is built with) if you are using a local server (such as in the same building).
+Conversely you'd be better off with the application client (called the GTK client because of the technology it's built with) if you're using a local server (such as in the same building).
 In this case the GTK client will be more responsive, so more satisfying to use.